 Chicory and dandelions both belong to the same family and have a lot in common in terms of appearance and taste.
 You can divide both chicory and dandelions into the two parts of each plant that are most commonly used: the leaves or greens and the roots.
-To learn how much they differ and what they have in common, take a look at the SPICEography Showdown below.
+Let’s compare to learn how much they differ and what they have in common.

 How does chicory differ from dandelion?

 Both chicory and dandelion have similar taproots that you can use in similar ways.
-Neither chicory roots nor dandelions roots taste exactly like coffee; however, they are similar to each other in terms of flavor and appearance.
+Neither chicory roots nor dandelions roots taste exactly like coffee; however, both can be used to make viable coffee substitutes.
 Both will provide bitterness with nutty notes and the dark appearance of coffee.
-Both are caffeine-free so they make great coffee alternatives if you want to avoid the anxiety and sleep issues that can come from consuming caffeine.
+As well, both are caffeine-free, so they make great coffee alternatives if you want to avoid the anxiety and sleep issues that can come from consuming caffeine.
 They are also not as bitter coffee and are sometimes added to it to reduce its bitterness.

 The combination of the two may work better than either of them alone if what you are seeking is a coffee alternative.
 Though chicory coffee is more common (and very popular in New Orleans.)